 A thin Conservation Grade varnish has been applied for saturation and protection of the cleaned surface, and small surface abrasions and losses have been retouched.

 Although the painting has now undergone conservation treatment it is generally in excellent condition.
-Lambert has skilfully visualised the heroic actions of the men of The Second Light Horse Field Ambulance in August 1916, and his painting is an important testimony for the commemoration marking 100 years since the onset of World War One.
+Lambert has skilfully visualised the heroic actions of the men of The Second Light Horse Field Ambulance in August 1916.

 With thanks to Australian Art Curators Michael Hawker and Angela Goddard for their historical research.